Anthonylam7/ExposedOnline/README.md

 ### The game:
 The game consists of a 4-by-4, 5-by-5, or 6-by-6 tile grid depending on the total number of players.
 Each spot in the grid represents a guest attending the party.
-Each guess starts with with at least 1 valuable on them while guests at the corner have 2 valuables.
+Each guest starts with at least 1 valuable on them while guests at the corners have 2 valuables.

 At the beginning of the game, players are assigned roles among those in the grid.
 The identity of each player is hidden to the other players.
-<br>Each player takes turn performing 1 of 4 actions each turn: Move, Steal, Expose, and
+<br>Each player takes turns performing 1 of 4 actions each turn: Move, Steal, Expose, or
 Snitch. <br>(More on this later)<br>
 <br>Also at the party are marked targets.
-Whenever a player steal from these targets the
+Whenever a player steals from these targets the
-ability of the target is activated giving the player a unique advantage.
+ability of the target is activated giving the player an unique advantage.
 If any of the targets have zero valuables they are immediately exposed and a new target is assigned.

 ### Actions:
-Players are able to choose among 1 of 4 actions to take each turn: Move, Steal, Expose, and snitch.
+Players are able to choose among 1 of 4 actions to take each turn: Move, Steal, Expose, or Snitch.

 <strong>Move:</strong> If chosen, the player must take this action twice.
 Choose two
 guests that are directly adjacent to each other and swap their position.

 <strong>Steal:</strong> Choose any guests surrounding your pickpocket and take 1 of their
 valuables.
-If you are unexposed then valuable goes to your secret stash, otherwise, the valuable will be added to your exposed pickpocket.
-If the guess was a marked target, their ability is activated as well.
+If you are unexposed then that valuable goes to your secret stash, otherwise, the valuable will be added to your exposed pickpocket.
+If the guest was a marked target, their ability is activated as well.

 <strong>Expose:</strong> Choose any guest that is on the same row or column as your